 Kidney stones: Stay away from high oxalate foods: some are beets, spinach, rhubarb, strawberries, nuts, chocolate, tea, wheat bran, and all dry beans (fresh, canned, or cooked), excluding lima and green beans.
 It is best to avoid these foods.
 Also limit salt and limit animal protein.
 Taking in high amounts of lemonade or lemon extract from ReaLemon 4 tablespoons per day will help tremendously. ...Read more

 Is it a possibility that because I have kidney stones that the pain when I stand up its making my pulse go up pretty high?

 Yes: Pain causes stress, stress causes release of epinephrine, Epinephrine will raise your pulse.
 Are you sure the pain is related to your kidney problem?
 Stones in the kidney don't usually cause pain unless the get into the ureter and cause irritation and blockage.
 Just be sure the pain isn't something else! ...Read more

 I have kidney stones on my left side.
 Sometimes when I sleep on my left side I wake up In pain.
 Does the way I sleep affect it?

 POssibly: If a stone is in your kidney or beginning to pass, pressure on the same side can make the discomfort/pain worse. ...Read more

 Solutes precipitate and combine to form stones formed of calcium oxalate usually around a nidus of uric acid.
 Other solutes that form stones are ca and mg phosphates, cystine, and uric acid staghorn calculi form in the presence of chronic urinary tract infections.
 Stones can be painful, may require ...Read more

 - Talk to a doctor online

-- Could i have a kidney stone
+- Is azo safe if i have a kidney stone?

-- I have a kidney stone
+- I passed a kidney stone

 - How can i tell if i have kidney stones?